sliserxp/VaultForge/README.md

-*disclaimer* i have no idea what im doing.
+*disclaimer* i have a vague idea in what im doing. working on learning other code and whatnot.

 Note: mcp-server will be added to serve repo files as on-demand context to a local LLM (avoids uploading the whole repo).
 See mcp-server/README.md for setup.
 (you'll need your own openai api keys)